 - Preparing new disclosures and policy notes

 The introduction of FRS 102 operating lease reform will create new tasks for businesses as they approach their year-end reporting.
-One of the most immediate challenges will be the transition process, which requires companies to create in-depth lease registers and establish accurate opening balances.
+One of the most immediate challenges will be the transition process, which requires companies to create in-depth lease registers.
+This aligns with the continuous improvement and developement of a companies internal controls and processes.

 In addition, the reforms are likely to require staff training so that finance teams fully understand the new requirements.
-Many organisations may also need to review their existing systems to ensure they are ready to handle the increased complexity, prompting investment in new software tools to support compliance.
+Many organisations need to ensure they are ready to handle the changes.
+Your accountant can help guide you through this process.

-When adopting the new lease accounting rules, businesses need to bring all existing leases onto the balance sheet.
-FRS 102 provides two main options for handling leases in place before 1 January 2026:
+When adopting the new lease accounting rules, businesses need to consider bringing leases onto the balance sheet.
+FRS 102 requires a multi-step appoach;

 Key considerations: